Boston (album): Release

 From left: Barry Goudreau, Tom Scholz, Sib Hashian, Brad Delp, Fran Sheehan, in 1976.

 Boston was released by Epic Records on, according to varying sources, either August 23 or August 25, 1976.
 The album broke out of Cleveland first, and the following week, it had been added at 392 stations.
 Had the record failed, Scholz, then 29, planned to abandon his ambition of making a living performing music; he still worked at Polaroid after it was released and doubted its commercial success until it sold 200,000 copies.
 "And all of a sudden I realized I was in the music business," he told Rolling Stone.
 "I got word on what the sales figures were while I was still at Polaroid full-time.
 It wasn't easy staying there two more weeks."
 Critics were kind to Boston; Rolling Stone wrote that "The group's affinity for heavy rock & roll provides a sense of dynamics that coheres magnetically with sophisticated progressive structures."

 The album was certified gold in October 1976 and sold another 500,000 copies within 30 days, going platinum for the first time in November 1976.

 By January 1977, the debut disc sold 2,000,000 copies, making it one of the fastest-selling debut albums in rock history.
 "More Than a Feeling" became a hit single on both AM Top 40 stations (with its second verse deleted for time constraints) and on FM "AOR" stations (with the second verse left intact).

 "I was at Polaroid when I first heard 'More Than A Feeling' on the radio," said Scholz.
 "I was listening to somebody else's radio.
 The first week the album came out, it did better than I expected."
 Epic Records was pleased with their new acquisition—Boston and another new band, Wild Cherry, were among Epic's biggest success stories of 1976.

-The album was afforded several accolades, including a Grammy Award nomination for Best New Artist.
+The album was afforded several accolades, including a Grammy Award nomination for Best New Artist; they lost to the Starland Vocal Band, a one hit wonder group, whose surprise hit "Afternoon Delight" with its sexually suggestive lyrics and chorus "Skyrockets in flight" resonated during the Bicentennial summer of 1976.
 Boston sold 6,000,000 albums, including records, 8-tracks and cassettes by December 1977.
 For massive popularity, Boston was considered to rival established stars such as Peter Frampton, Fleetwood Mac and Stevie Wonder.

 By 1986, the album had been certified for over 9,000,000 sales domestically, and Boston went diamond in 1990.
 By November 2003, the album was certified by the Recording Industry Association of America (RIAA) for sales of 17,000,000.
 Worldwide, the album has sold 20,000,000 copies.

 The album is the second best-selling debut album of all time in the United States, after Guns N' Roses' Appetite for Destruction.
 It is the joint eighth best-selling album in US history.
 Boston, along with the band's 1978 follow-up Don't Look Back, was remastered in 2006 by Scholz.